 Having the opportunity to be among the first to dive in with some of the top-end VR platforms as they’ve been released has been exciting and it has given Ambient Interactive a head start on developing digital applications of this nature.
 We have high expectations on various levels when it comes to next-generation experiential and interactive technologies.
 Hardware and software capability and functionality, durability for public usage, performance, HCI, and overall handling in delivering a custom-crafted digital interactive experience are just some of the factors we consider.
 The platforms we’ve worked with have met these expectations, and VR delivers an experience as close to a virtual world as we’ve seen for immersive AV.
 It has the inherent ability to transport users to another environment with far-reaching storytelling and educational applications.

 Having spent time with the HTC Vive, Oculus Rift, and Samsung Gear VR, we can confirm that VR is ready.
 The potential applications for it in the museum space are plentiful and are merely awaiting great content and storytelling to unleash their potential.
 VR and the applications that we produce have the innate ability to allow users to experience anything you can dream of, such as cultural and heritage artifacts and stories, animals and prehistoric creatures in their habitats, military simulations and battles, archaeological sites, science-based interaction (and the list goes on), in digital worlds that feel incredibly large yet are small spatially.
 It can be attractive for an exhibit gallery where space may be limited or occupied by important collections.
 VR can also go beyond a museum’s walls by allowing users anywhere to visit virtual exhibits though the use of mobile-driven headsets and apps.

-The Submarine VR Experience we produced for the Naval Museum of Alberta is one such digital interactive that is a great application for VR for a museum.
+The Submarine VR Experience we produced for the Naval Museum of Alberta is one such digital interactive that is a fitting application for VR for a museum.
 The fully immersive simuluation allows visitors to experience what it was like on a WWII submarine as they peer through the periscope and engage in an attack on a convoy of ships.